-The AIARE 2 builds on the introductory avalanche hazard management model introduced in the AIARE 1 and adds to it the evaluation of critical hazard assessment factors.
-Students will describe and discuss weather, snowpack and avalanche processes, and identify how these processes relate to observations and travel within avalanche terrain.
+The AIARE level 2 course provides backcountry travellers the opportunity to advance their avalanche knowledge and decision making skills by applying them to more complicated terrain and situations.
+You will learn to describe and discuss weather, snowpack, and avalanche processes, and identify how they relate to observations and travel within avalanche terrain.

 - Differentiate where specific avalanche hazards exist within the landscape and identify avalanche terrain where consequences may be more severe.

 - Use and interpret weather, snow, and avalanche observations to locate appropriate terrain prior to entering and while in the field.

 - Demonstrate leadership skills within a small team that include facilitating small group discussion, promoting appropriate terrain selection, and utilizing simple risk management strategies.

 - Implement a basic forecasting framework that can be used in conjunction with and in the absences of local supporting avalanche information.

 - The 1-day AIARE Companion Rescue course is required.

 - The AIARE Level 1 course or equivalent is strongly recommended.